- Looking beyond official statistics, U.S. investors own around 800 billion USD worth of Chinese securities.

 A recent spate of reforms have led to a considerable opening of China’s capital account.
 Whether via the Stock Connect, the Bond Connect, the expansion of the Qualified Foreign Institutional Investor (QFII) program, or direct access to the interbank bond market, foreign investors have an unprecedented ability to buy and sell Chinese securities.
 Consequently, capital inflows into China have increased significantly, even amid the volatilities of its economy and stock markets.

-Between the first quarter (Q1) of 2011 and Q1 2019, the value of foreign portfolio investment (FPI) (equity and debt) in China increased 5.5 times.
-In comparison, the value of foreign direct investment (FDI) increased only 1.7 times.3 While the stock of FDI remains larger, as shown in Figure 1, portfolio investment is rapidly gaining ground.
+Between the first quarter (Q1) of 2011 and Q2 2020, the value of foreign portfolio investment (FPI) (equity and debt) in China increased 3.1 times.
+In comparison, the value of foreign direct investment (FDI) increased only 1.8 times.3 While the stock of FDI remains larger, as shown in Figure 1, portfolio investment is rapidly gaining ground.4

-According to statistics from the U.S. Treasury, as of Q1 2019, U.S. investors held nearly 200 billion U.S. dollars (USD) in Chinese equity and long-term debt.4 That is a substantial amount of money and it is approaching the cumulative value of all U.S. FDI into China.5 However, these statistics do not tell the full story of U.S. investors’ exposure to China.
+According to statistics from the U.S. Treasury, as of year-end 2019, American investors held nearly 222 billion U.S. dollars (USD) in Chinese equity and long-term debt.5 That is a substantial amount of money and it is approaching the cumulative value of all U.S. FDI into China.6 However, these statistics do not tell the full story of American investors’ exposure to China.

 The Cayman Complication

-There are two important factors distorting the data.
-The first is the role of offshore funds.
-When an offshore fund is set up in the Cayman Islands, investment into that fund by Americans is treated as U.S. holdings of Cayman equity.
-These offshore funds primarily invest outside the Cayman Islands, often back into the U.S., and account for around 25% of the total for the Caymans.
+Offshore financial centers, particularly the Cayman Islands, play a large role in distorting the data for China.
+The first distorting factor is the role of offshore funds.
+For example, when an offshore fund is set up in the Cayman Islands, investment into that fund by American investors is treated as U.S. holdings of Cayman equity.8 These offshore funds primarily invest outside the Cayman Islands and account for around 25% of that country’s total.
+The holdings of Chinese securities by these offshore funds are not captured in the official data.

-Hundreds of Chinese companies have registered offshore companies in the Cayman Islands that receive the profits from VIEs located in China.9 The offshore Cayman entities then issue depositary receipts in New York, Hong Kong and other locations.
-A review of Cayman-registered companies issuing depositary receipts reveals that the vast majority are Chinese firms.
-The combined market capitalization of these entities is enormous, in excess of 2 trillion USD.10
+Hundreds of Chinese companies have registered offshore companies in the Cayman Islands that receive the profits from VIEs located in China.10 The offshore Cayman entities then issue depositary receipts in New York, Hong Kong and other locations.
+The combined market capitalization of these entities is in the trillions of dollars, of which U.S. investors own a substantial portion.11

 In terms of single country exposure by U.S. investors, China ranks high and is likely to grow significantly over the next few years.

-However, at the aggregate level, Chinese securities do not have a large weighting in the portfolios of American investors.
-At the end of Q1 2019, U.S. investors owned around 11.6 trillion USD worth of foreign long-term securities.
+However, at the aggregate level, Chinese securities still do not have a large weighting in the portfolios of American investors.
+At the end of 2019, U.S. investors owned around 12.6 trillion USD worth of foreign long-term securities.
 U.S. investors are underweight foreign securities overall – this is referred to as “home bias.”
-For example, foreign equities account for around 20% of U.S. investors’ portfolios, whereas foreign stocks receive a 50% weighting in global equity indices.12 For fixed income, U.S. investors display even higher levels of home bias.
+For example, foreign equities account for around 20% of U.S. investors’ portfolios, whereas foreign stocks receive a 50% weighting in global equity indices.15 For fixed income, U.S. investors display even higher levels of home bias.

-Assuming 20% of total U.S. portfolio holdings are foreign, Chinese stocks and bonds would account for less than 1% of U.S. portfolio holdings at the aggregate level under the new revised estimates in this post (i.e. including the offshore depositary receipts linked to VIEs).
+Assuming 20% of total U.S. portfolio holdings are foreign, Chinese stocks and bonds would account for less than 2% of U.S. portfolio holdings at the aggregate level under the new revised estimates in this post (i.e. including the offshore depositary receipts linked to VIEs and offshore fund shares held by U.S. investors).

 As China further opens its capital account and receives a greater weighting in global indices, U.S. investors are likely to invest more in China’s capital markets.
 This stands in contrast to the negative trend in FDI.
 Bilateral direct investment has plummeted as relations between the U.S. and China have deteriorated.
 While scrutiny of U.S. investors’ rising exposure to China seems a bit premature, it is an important trend shaping the economic relationship between the two countries.Nicholas Borst,